feerposser/basic-docker-network-tutorial/readme.md

 </div>

-Now, when on run the containers we must use the --network flag to specify the network that we just created.
+Now, when we run the containers we must use the --network flag to specify the network that we just created.

 `docker run -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=admin -d --name tutorial-mongo-container --network tutorial-network mongo`